-Symptoms are often vague, and patients may not realize that heat is the cause.
+Symptoms of heat exhaustion are often vague, and patients may not realize that heat is the cause.
 Symptoms may include malaise, weakness, dizziness, headache, nausea, and sometimes vomiting.
 Syncope due to standing for long periods in the heat (heat syncope) may occur.
 On examination, patients appear tired, are usually sweaty and tachycardic, and may have orthostatic hypotension.
 Mental status is intact, unlike in heatstroke.
 Temperature is usually normal and, when elevated, usually does not exceed 40° C.

-Treatment involves stopping all exertion and removing patients to a cool environment, having them lie flat, and attempting oral rehydration with a solution of 0.1% NaCl.
-Patients should drink about 1L/h.
+Treatment of heat exhaustion involves stopping all exertion and removing patients to a cool environment, having them lie flat, and attempting oral rehydration with a solution of 0.1% sodium chloride.
+Patients should drink about 1 L/hour.
 If vomiting or nausea prevents oral rehydration, IV fluid and electrolyte replacement therapy, typically using 0.9% saline solution, is indicated.
-Also, if symptoms do not resolve after 30 to 60 min of oral rehydration, patients should be transported to an emergency department, where rehydration is usually done IV.
+Also, if symptoms do not resolve after 30 to 60 minutes of oral rehydration, patients should be transported to an emergency department, where rehydration is usually done IV.
 Rate and volume of IV rehydration are guided by age, underlying disorders, and clinical response.
-Replacement of 1 to 2 L at 500 mL/h is often adequate.
-Elderly patients and patients with heart disorders may require lower rates.
-External cooling measures (see Heatstroke: Treatment) are usually not required.
+Replacement of 1 to 2 L at 500 mL/hour is often adequate.
+Older patients and patients with heart disorders may require lower rates.
+External cooling measures (see Heatstroke: Treatment Treatment Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
+Symptoms include temperature > 40° C and altered mental status... read more ) are usually not required.
 However, if patients with heat exhaustion have a core temperature of ≥ 40° C, measures may be taken to reduce it.

 In heat exhaustion, symptoms tend to be nonspecific, temperature is usually < 40° C, and CNS function is not impaired.